-The internet played a key role in the stormy anti-gender backlash in Bulgaria, after the hated campaign against the ratification of the Istanbul Convention in 2018.
+The internet played a key role in the stormy anti-gender rights backlash in Bulgaria, after the heated campaign against the ratification of the Istanbul Convention in 2018.

 Gender-phobic hate speech was generated largely on social media, mostly on Facebook, as well as on some popular news sites.
 This has had a double negative effect.
 First, it crucially amplified negative public attitudes against gender rights.
-And second, the proliferation of hateful rhetoric incited online GBV in itself.
+And second, the proliferation of hateful rhetoric incited online gender-based violence (GBV) in itself.

 BlueLink is a foundation registered in the public interest in Bulgaria with the mission to uphold civil society, democracy, shared European values and environmental sustainability.
 The foundation strives to achieve its purpose by supporting internet networking, public interest journalism, policy advocacy and research.